-NEW PAROCHIAL REPORT TOOL INCLUDES ONLINE WORSHIP ATTENDANCE TRACKING
+NEW PAROCHIAL REPORT TOOL INCLUDES ONLINE WORSHIP ATTENDANCE TRACKING their congregation.

-The General Convention Office has released a new web-based application designed to assist in compiling data for the annual parochial report of The Episcopal Church.
-This app, which can be used on various devices such as computers, tablets, and phones, allows users to track details of all liturgies in their congregation.
 It simplifies the process of reporting by automatically calculating statistics like the number of Eucharists, baptisms, and average Sunday attendance.
 Data input in 2024 will be used for the 2025 parochial report.
 It includes features for counting online worship attendees through metrics for unique live and recorded views.
 Additionally, the app offers visual representations of data through graphs, a feature developed in collaboration with Worship Times.